je-so/iqueue/README.md

 There is a possible race.
 A thread increments readpos/writepos and gets preempted before it could read from or write the msg into the buffer.
 Another thread reads or writes and increments the number of free/used items.
 Then another thread tries to overwrite to the not read message or read the not written message.

 To prevent this race a reading thread waits until the message slot in buffer is not **null** and sets the slot to **null** after reading atomically.
-A writer waits until the slot becomes null and the writes the message atomically.
+A writer waits until the slot becomes null and then writes the message atomically.

 Therefore iqueue_t does not support sending **null** pointers as message.